 Direct and in-direct job opportunities will be created as a result of the construction and maintenance of the proposed dam.
-The project will mainly have a positive impact on the economy of the area, although a loss of agricultural land in the dam basin will be experienced.
+The project will mainly have a positive impact on the economy of the area, although a loss of agricultural land may be experienced.